Skip to main content

 2. Develop your research proposal and find a supervisor

+Before you submit your application, you must first secure a supervisor.
 Carefully consider the subject of your research project and start to develop a research proposal to provide to potential academic supervisors.
-Your initial proposal will likely evolve, however, it is important to clearly explain your ideas about your research, rather than presenting a generic or vague proposal.
-The proposal must actively seek to show why your research is noteworthy and how it aligns with your proposed supervisor’s own work.
+Your initial proposal will likely evolve, however, it is important to clearly explain your ideas about your research, show why your research is noteworthy and how it aligns with your proposed supervisor’s own research.

 Check out these guidelines on how to write a research proposal for a strong PhD application.

-For domestic students, you do not pay tuition fees as this is covered by the government Research Training Program fee off-set.
+For domestic students, you do not pay tuition fees as this is covered by the government Research Training Program fee offset.
 For international students, tuition fees are applicable.
+If you are an international student and are awarded RTP, this will cover your tuition fees and provide a stipend.
 Please note: there are limited places available in the Research Training Program for international students, and these are highly competitive.

 Please refer to your course page on Sydney Courses for information about the fees you will need to pay, and also read our general information on fees and financial support.